Growing your own seedlings is a fantastic gardening skill to learn!

 I glance over the plants for vigor before scooping them out and do a few at a time rather than having 14 seedlings out of the soil.

-Holding them by the base of the plant, place them in the centre of the soil, then while carefully holding the seedling in the middle, add more soil around the plant.
+Holding them by the base of the plant, place them in the center of the soil, then while carefully holding the seedling in the middle, add more soil around the plant.
 Gently press the soil down around the plant as you add the soil, otherwise after you water you’ll end up with it sinking down.
 Keep adding soil until the base of the cotyledons.
 If you have a very leggy plant you can gently bend the stem so that most of it is inside the pot and it’s not sticking out too much.
 Be sure to water your seedlings as soon you’ve transplanted them and add more soil if it sinks down.

 Keeping adequate light source and a fan to mimic wind will help create stronger plants with thicker stems.